 If you want to sing the English words that Elvis and others have made famous, just go hunt online for the Wooden Heart lyrics - you will surely find them!

-Now here below is a very easy version, for beginning pianists, of this Valentine's Day song.
+Below is a very easy version for beginning pianists of this Valentine's Day song.
 Add chords to it if you want to make a duet out of it: G, C, and D.

 Do you have a story or even a question about this vocal piece?
 Share it!